-If a TLR 2 or higher has been issued and 3B is subsequently issued, then only Firm Market Flows and those Interchange Transactions using Firm Point-to-Point Transmission Service that had been submitted to the IDC by 00:25 will be allowed to start as scheduled.
+If TLR 2 or higher has been issued and 3B is subsequently issued, then only those Interchange Transactions using Firm Point-to-Point Transmission Service that had been submitted to the IDC by 00:25 will be allowed to start as scheduled.
 All other Interchange Transactions are held.